-Hygge (pronounced “hoo-guh”) is a Danish word that has no literal English translation, but it roughly translates to coziness, warmth, homeyness, togetherness, and being present in life with your important people.
+Hygge (pronounced “hoo-guh”) is a Danish word with no literal English translation, but it roughly translates to coziness, warmth, homeyness, togetherness, and being present in life with your important people.
 The practice of Hygge has been a way of life in Scandinavian countries for centuries, but recently it has started to catch on in the U.S. And I, for one, am a big fan.
-I mean, any culture that has been dubbed the “happiest people in the world” probably know a thing or two about good lifestyle choices.
+I mean, any culture that has been dubbed the “happiest people in the world” probably knows a thing or two about good lifestyle choices.

 So how can you incorporate Hygge into your family?
 It’s really not that hard.
 In a nutshell, it’s really all about being intentional about enjoying your time and space together with the people you love.
 Here are some easy ways you can bring Hygge to your family:

 Make your family gathering space as comfortable as possible.
 Add soft blankets to the couch or create special pallets on the floor for the kids.
 Add squishy pillows and let the kids bring a few of their favorite stuffies to the gathering place.
 Get cozy together!